 Exceeding the Speed Limit

-Fines and demerit points apply where a driver:
+Fines and demerit points apply in increasing amounts where a driver:

-Where a driver exceeds the signed speed limit by 45 km/hr or more, they may be charged with the offence of driving at excessive speed, see: Excessive Speed.
+Where a driver exceeds the signed speed limit by 45 km/h or more, they may be charged with the offence of driving at excessive speed.
+See Excessive Speed.

-To view the current expiation fees and demerit points that apply to exceed speed offences, see the SA Police Expiations websiteand the Expiable Offences and Fees - Prescribed Camera Offences PDF.
+To see the current expiation fees, demerit points and victims of crime levy that apply to speeding offences, see the SA Police Expiations websiteand Expiable Offences and Fees - Traffic (PDF download).

 Default speed limits

-A speed limit sign often indicates the speed limit [Australian Road Rules r 20] or if there are no signs, the default speed limit applies.
-In a built-up area the default speed limit is 50 kph or outside of built-up areas, 100 kph [Australian Road Rules r 25].
+A speed limit sign often indicates the speed limit [Australian Road Rules r 20].
+If there are no signs, the default speed limit applies.
+In a built-up area, the default speed limit is 50 km/h.
+In all other areas, the default speed limit is 100 km/h [Australian Road Rules r 25].

-There are also some special speed limits applying to certain classes of vehicles, for example buses exceeding 5 tonne gross vehicle mass (GVM) and vehicles exceeding 12 tonne GVM must not exceed 100 km/h.
+There are also some special speed limits that apply to certain classes of vehicles, for example buses exceeding 5 tonne gross vehicle mass (GVM) and vehicles exceeding 12 tonne GVM must not exceed 100 km/h.

-The speed restriction does not apply where a person is driving on a road that is divided by a median strip and the emergency service speed zone is on the other side of the road.
+A driver will not need to slow down if they are driving on a road divided by a median strip and the emergency service speed zone is on the other side of the road [s 83(2)].

 Penalty